Euclid preparation. XXVII. A UV-NIR spectral atlas of compact planetary nebulae for wavelength calibration: Observations and reduction

 We used the GMOS `Nod\&Shuffle' mode \citep{glazebrook2001}, alternatingly exposing and storing two spectra of the same source on the detector every 30\,s.
 In this way, a very accurate subtraction of airglow lines could be achieved in software later-on.
 The total integration time was 480\,s, and the data were reduced with the {\tt Gemini/GMOS IRAF} package.
 We compared the wavelength of the lines identified in the arc spectra to NIST, finding a RMS of 0.7\,\AA.
 This is higher than for X-SHOOTER ($10^{-2}$\,\AA), but still well below our requirement.
 Thus we accepted the wavelengths used by {\tt Gemini/GMOS IRAF} and did not attempt to feed it a custom-made alternative list of NIST reference arc wavelengths.

-To flux-calibrate the GMOS spectra, we fit a blackbody SED with a temperature of 81\,300\,K \citep{Latour2015} to the GMOS telluric standard star, BD+28 4211.
-The blackbody spectrum was then renormalised to match the telluric's Pan-STARRS \citep{chambers2016} $z$-band magnitude.
+To flux-calibrate the GMOS spectra, we fitted a black-body SED with a temperature of 81\,300\,K \citep{Latour2015} to the GMOS telluric standard star, BD+28 4211.
+The black-body spectrum was then renormalised to match the telluric's Pan-STARRS \citep{chambers2016} $z$-band magnitude.
 After telluric correction, we rescaled the science spectrum of DdDm-1 to match the flux density of the GNIRS spectrum in the wavelength interval common to both data sets.